 Testing English Speaking Skills

-The Versant English spoken test, which evaluates the ability of non-native English speaking individuals, was created by leading language testing experts.
+Versant’s English speaking sklls test, which evaluates the ability of non-native English speaking individuals, was created by leading language testing experts.
 Versant is supported by Pearson, the world’s leading education and assessment company.

-Used by corporations, government agencies, and academic institutions around the world, the test evaluates the ability of employees, officers, teachers or students to understand spoken English, as well as to communicate clearly, and correctly, in modern English.
+Used by corporations, government agencies, and academic institutions around the world, the English speaking skills test evaluates the ability of employees, officers, teachers or students to understand spoken English, as well as to communicate clearly, and correctly, in modern English.

 A Simple 15-Minute Test